ACM-CMU/awap-site/README.md

 ## Technologies

-Uses typescript, react, and deployed using surge.
-For surge details, contact the current president of ACM@CMU.
+Uses typescript, react, and deployed using heroku